Francesca Lebrun: Career

-A celebrated soprano, she sang on major operatic and concert stages through Europe, including England, Germany and Italy, to great acclaim.
+A celebrated coloratura soprano, she sang on major operatic and concert stages through Europe, including England, Germany and Italy, to great acclaim.
 The musician and writer C.F.D.
-Schubart noted that she could sing A, three octaves above middle C with ‘clarity and distinctness’.
+Schubart noted that she could sing A, three octaves above middle C with "clarity and distinctness".
 Charles Burney wrote that when she and her husband performed divisions of thirds and sixths it was impossible to discover who was uppermost of the interval.

+Family

 Francesca's family flourished as well, she gave birth to her daughter Sophie while in London in June 1781, and daughter Rosine in 1783 in Munich.
 Francesca and Ludwig toured around Europe again in 1785, spending a season in Naples, then Berlin and London where Ludwig died in 1790.
 She performed only twice after his death and survived him by only five months, dying on 14 May 1791 at the age of 35.
-She was born and died in the same years as Mozart, 1791.
+She was born and died in the same years as Mozart.

-Her daughters also became well-known.
+Her daughters also became well known.
 Rosine Lebrun (1783–1855) was a successful opera singer and actress and was a member of the Munich theatre company, 1801–1830.
-Sophie [Dülken] (1781–1863) became a well-known pianist and composer.
-Sophie's daughters and their daughters also became musicians.
+Sophie [Dülken] (1781–1863) became a well-known pianist and composer, and her daughters and granddaughters also became musicians.